Weyl invariant $E_8$ Jacobi forms: The ring of W(E8) -invariant Jacobi forms

-But when index $t\geq 4$, it is very likely that the above meromorphic modular forms have a pole at one point $\tau_0\in \HH$, which is different from the case in \cite{EZ}.
-In \cite{ZGHPKL}, the authors checked numerically that the $W(E_8)$-invariant holomorphic Jacobi form of weight 16 and index 5 defined as
+But when the index is larger than $3$, it is very likely that the above meromorphic modular forms have a pole at one point $\tau_0\in \HH$, which is different from the case in \cite{EZ}.
+In \cite{ZGHPKL}, the authors checked numerically that the $W(E_8)$-invariant holomorphic Jacobi form of weight $16$ and index $5$ defined as

 vanishes at the zero points $\tau=\pm \frac{1}{2}+\frac{\sqrt{3}}{2}i$ of $E_4$ for general $E_8$ elliptic parameters.
-If the zeros of $P$ and $E_4$ do indeed coincide, then $P/E_4$ will be a $W(E_8)$-invariant holomorphic Jacobi form of weight 12 and index 5. \end{remark}
+If the zeros of $P$ and $E_4$ do indeed coincide, then $P/E_4$ will be a $W(E_8)$-invariant holomorphic Jacobi form of weight $12$ and index $5$. \end{remark}

-\begin{remark} In some sense, the choice of generators $A_i$ and $B_j$ in our main theorem is best possible.
-By the structure theorems in the next section, it is very natural to choose $A_1$, $A_2$, $A_3$, $B_2$, $B_3$ as generators.
-There are 2 independent $W(E_8)$-invariant holomorphic Jacobi forms of weight 4 and index 4.
-One is $A_4$ and another is $X_4$ (see (\ref{X})).
+\begin{remark} In some sense, the choice of generators $A_i$ and $B_j$ in our main theorem is optimal.
+By the structure theorems in the next section, it is very natural to choose $A_1$, $A_2$, $A_3$, $A_5$, $B_2$, $B_3$ as generators because the corresponding spaces are all one-dimensional.
+There are $2$ independent $W(E_8)$-invariant holomorphic Jacobi forms of weight $4$ and index $4$.
+One is $A_4$ and the other is $X_4$ (see (\ref{X})).
 But $\Delta X_4$ can be expressed as a polynomial in our generators $A_1$, $A_2$, $A_3$, $A_4$, $B_2$, $B_3$ and Eisenstein series $E_4$, $E_6$.
 Therefore, we cannot choose $X_4$ instead of $B_4$.
-Besides, $B_6$ can not replaced by $X_6$ because $\Delta^m X_6$ with sufficiently large integer $m$ can be expressed as a polynomial in our generators $A_1$, $A_2$, $A_3$, $A_4$, $A_5$, $B_2$, $B_3$, $B_4$ and $E_4$, $E_6$.\footnote{The author is grateful to Kazuhiro Sakai for explaining this point.} \end{remark}
+Besides, $B_6$ cannot be replaced by $X_6$ because $\Delta^2E_4 X_6$ can be expressed as a polynomial in our generators $A_1$, $A_2$, $A_3$, $A_4$, $A_5$, $B_2$, $B_3$, $B_4$ and $E_4$, $E_6$. \end{remark}